pypa/packaging.python.org/source/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.rst

 Publishing dist to Test PyPI and production PyPI
 ------------------------------------------------

-Finally, add the following steps in the end:
+Finally, add the following steps at the end:

 .. code-block:: yaml